qoncrete/qoncrete.com/resources.md/common/security-reliability.md

 All data is replicated at least 3 times across multiple datacenters.

-Make sure you read about [Data Access Tokens](data-access-api-keys.md)
+Be sure to read about [Data Access Tokens](data-access-api-keys.md)